crabcanon/crabcanon.github.com/_posts/2016-02-04-manipulate-xlsx-by-ruby.md

 #### 2. Ruby scripts

-*Compare a single Excel file with the seed Excel file and remove repeat items from the seed file*
+*2.1.
+Compare a single Excel file with the seed Excel file and remove repeat items from the seed file*

 ```ruby
 #!/usr/bin/ruby